norlab/LIS-546-SPR2021/content/emerging-topics.md

 This fourteen-page article about one particular type of dataset encapsulates so many issues I want you to think about as you embark on data-related (or other) careers.
 (Additionally there are issues regarding the response by Google to Timnit Gebru's and Margaret Mitchell's roles in publishing this article.)
 But I'm going to focus on how we can learn from the content of the paper in our work as data curators.

+Let me set the stage. *Stochastic Parrots* is specifically about natural language modeling datasets.

+>One of the biggest trends in natural language processing (NLP) has been the increasing size of language models (LMs) as measured by the number of parameters and size of training data. (p.
+610)

+Here the authors are referring to two parts of natural languague processing, models and datasets:

+1. [Language **models**](https://en.wikipedia.org/wiki/Language_model), which are calcualtions of the probabilistic relationships between words, that are
+2. "[trained](https://www.techopedia.com/definition/33181/training-data)" on **datasets** full of natural language examples.
+These datasets can come from anywhere in which there are vast quantities of spoken or written language to harvest (books, emails, tweets, reddit posts, blogs, on and on).

+In this instance they are specifically referring to the computational and storage size of language models.
+The datasets themselves are large, and then the probability modeling on top of the large datasets can be extremely resource intensive (in energy consumption, memory consumption, CPU workload, etc.).

+As you work through this piece, you will likely come across technical terms that you are unfamiliar with and that likely have more to do with *language models* than with the *datasets* (I am unfamiliar with a lot it).
+That's OK.
+I want you to pay attention to the real-world environmental and ethical issues that arise when we think about natural language *datasets* and their use.
+That's what we are doing as data curators, thinking through the preservation **and re/use** of the datasets we are making available.

 ## Advocacy and Solidarity Through Data Curation
 **Original Author: Nic Weber**